 Evidence suggests that the female body is typically more efficient at burning fat for fuel, while the male body is generally more efficient at using glycogen for energy.
 When tailoring your bodybuilding macro ratio, this is something to consider.

 Now that’s not to say women will always function better on fewer carbohydrates, and men will require less fat.
-Rather, you need to take your body type and training intensity into consideration when structuring your daily diet.
+Rather, you need to take your body type and training intensity into consideration when structuring your daily diet and starting your macros calculation.

 For example, a woman who trains intensely four to five times per week will almost always require more carbs than a man who trains at a low intensity only a couple of times per week.